bryanmcnett/aabo/README.md

 struct AABO { AABT minABCD, maxABCD; }; // bounding octahedron
 ```

-This makes AABO use 33% more memory than AABB, but since only the one of the two tetrahedra need be checked for initial trivial rejection, in practice a 3D AABO check is 4 scalars, and a 3D AABB check is 6.
-So, AABO uses 33% less bandwidth and computation than AABB.
+AABO uses 33% more memory than AABB, but since only the one of the two tetrahedra need be checked for initial trivial rejection, an AABO check is usually four comparisons, and a 3D AABB check is six.
+AABO uses 33% less bandwidth and computation than AABB.

 Comparison to k-DOP
 -------------------